 It is a University inter-college project between Cardiovascular Sciences, Emergency Medicine, Infection, Immunity and Inflammation, Chemistry, Physics and Astronomy, Space Research Centre, and IT services.

-Is it possible to build the equivalent of a ‘Star Trek’ style Medical Tricorder, or a series of them for different medical needs!
-Start by building “the medical bed in sick bay”.
+Is it possible to build the equivalent of a ‘Star Trek’ style Medical Tricorder, or a series of them for different medical needs?We have started by building “the Enterprise medical bed in sick bay”.

 - IR Imager: temperature distribution